FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Indoor passive ISAC for robotics

+While on-board sensors remain the primary source of environmental awareness for mobile robots, their coverage is limited to its line of sight.
+This fact constrains the robot reaction time and restricts its action plan, inducing sub-optimal performance and, most importantly, compromising the safety of people inside collaborative scenarios.
+In this sense, \gls{isac} emerges as a promising candidate to enhance environmental awareness.

-\acrfull{isac} envisions a unified framework in which the same hardware and signals used for communication are also exploited for sensing tasks.
-By fusing these functionalities, \gls{isac} delivers benefits such as improved spectral efficiency, reduced hardware costs, and better situational awareness in smart environments.
-One of the key advantages is the reuse of existing communication infrastructure for sensing, avoiding the need for deploying separate sensor networks.
-This does not only enhance the practicality and scalability of sensing deployments but also enables pervasive sensing in environments that are already covered by modern wireless technologies.
+\gls{isac} envisions a unified framework in which the same hardware and signals used for communication are also exploited for sensing tasks.
+By combining these functionalities, \gls{isac} delivers benefits such as improved spectral efficiency, reduced hardware costs, and better situational awareness in non-idealistic environments.
+This not only enhances the practicality and scalability of sensing deployments, but also enables pervasive sensing in environments that are already covered by modern wireless technologies.

-Within this context, passive sensing refers to the technique of extracting meaningful information from the environment -- such as detecting the presence, motion, or location of objects -- by analyzing signals that were not specifically transmitted for sensing purposes.
+Passive sensing refers to the technique of extracting meaningful information from the environment, like detecting the presence, motion, or location of objects, by analyzing signals that were not specifically transmitted for sensing purposes.
 Unlike active sensing systems that emit dedicated probing signals, passive sensing leverages existing ambient signals without requiring any additional transmission.
-This approach reduces energy consumption, minimizes interference, and preserves spectral efficiency.
+Compared against its active counterpart, passive sensing reduces energy consumption, minimizes interference, and preserves spectral efficiency, however, it also poses significant challenges as lack of performance, or emitters synchronization.